Original design, Italian craftsmanship and the highest quality Italian fabric combine to bring Jill Milan from initial

 Making the Bag

-Fabric bags are stitched by hand and evening bags are entirely handmade.
-A pattern maker cuts the pattern precisely to ensure that the designer's creation will be translated perfectly.
+Fabric bags are stitched by hand and many evening bags are entirely handmade.
+A pattern maker cuts the pattern precisely to ensure that the designer's sketch will be translated perfectly.
 A cutter then cuts the fabric before the material is transferred to a banconista, or stitcher.
 One false stitch can leave a permanent mark on the bag, rendering it unsuitable for sale.
-Artisans finish the handbag with handmade metals.
 Finally, Jill Milan's own production head inspects the bag during one last quality check.
 The resulting handbag is a piece of art that should last for years.